nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 The Nuxeo Zapier integration allows end-user to:

-- Authenticate against Nuxeo instances with the add-on setup via OAuth 2
+- Authenticate against Nuxeo instances with the addon setup via OAuth 2
 - Configure Nuxeo Platform to subscribe to all Nuxeo Notifications (by default and custom)
 - Commands Nuxeo Platform via Nuxeo Automation operations